The Stanley's Christmas Card From 2020

 As a father of three, Jonathan Stanley knows that getting the perfect family photo is near impossible.
-Even when their oldest son, 7-year-old Jackson, was a baby, the family struggled to capture that endearing Kodak moment.
+Even when their oldest son, 8-year-old Jackson, was a baby, the family struggled to capture that endearing Kodak moment.
 Rather than stress, Jonathan and his wife opted to send the bloopers out, and they've never looked back.
-Now that their family has grown to include Elijah, 5, and Evelyn, 1, the Stanleys have taken their Christmas cards to new heights — quite literally, in some cases.
+Now that their family has grown to include Elijah, 6, and Evelyn, 2, the Stanleys have taken their Christmas cards to new heights — quite literally, in some cases.

-"The idea for our Christmas cards actually came by accident," Jonathan told POPSUGAR.
+"The idea for our Christmas cards actually came by accident," Jonathan told POPSUGAR in 2019.
 "After we had our first child, we tried to capture a typical 'picture-perfect' Christmas card, but it was a total disaster.
 If one of us looked good, the other blinked.
 If we had our eyes open, the baby cried.
-Or the wind whipped hair in our face.
+Or the wind-whipped hair in our face.
 The photo shoot went so poorly that we decided to instead send the outtakes as our Christmas card, and people loved it!
 From there the idea was born — rather than trying to portray a picture-perfect family, let's embrace the chaos and show what it really feels like to be a parent."

 Read through to get a peek at the Stanley family's hilarious Christmas cards throughout the years.